jonathan9879/data-thiefs-project/README.md

 ![Ironhack logo](https://i.imgur.com/1QgrNNw.png)

-# Welcome to Data Thiefs project!
+# Welcome to Data Thiefs project - We are screwing the enviroment!

-In this project you will need to get all the information by yourself :scream:
+In this project we will get from different sources information on how the climate is changing and why.

 ## Project Goals